rel-y/Advanced-System-Programming-Project/README.md

 # Advanced-System-Programming-Project
-how to run the code:
-while in the base folder run the command docker build -t myimage . to compile docker run -v mydata:/usr/src/files myimage

-#delte before final submition
-if your docker file for the test isn't in the base folder use flag -f PathToDocker
-exmple:
-docker build -f ./tests/search/Dockerfile -t myimage .

 ## Welcome To Our "Google-Drive" Project!
 Our app is a file compression & backup system, offering several commands for interaction with your files.